 Circular interpretation of the classic Periodic Table, 1869.
-The print was inspired by my love of both crisp, modern infographics and my every-growing collection of vintage science ephemera.
+The print was inspired by my love of both crisp, modern infographics and my ever-growing collection of vintage science ephemera.
 The table is designed to be read from the centre outwards in a clockwise rotation whilst still preserving the function of Mendeleev's original beauty.

 A2 hand-pulled silkscreen.
 1-colour metallic silver ink, printed